JohnnyBeGood19/MetaProject-NextHool-2022-2023/README.md

-# Metaproject Landing Page Prototype
+# NextHool Landing Page Prototype

 A prototype landing page developed as part of the **Metaproject** training course.